 But we had the copper ring!
 Honest!
 So have we, and the little cap popped off so nicely into our hands, yet re-doing de-budding was necessary.
 A damaged horn bud is far more dangerous for them then having horns or not having horns.

 So, we'll just use the iron longer next time!
 We have had the copper ring at 3 seconds, at 5 seconds, and still needed to re-do a de-budding.
 So using the iron over 5 seconds or more than twice on each side is NOT an option.
 Follow the manufacturers' warning on this.
 Honestly, we risk much as it is de-budding our broad, we know what a hot iron held to long on a kid will do.
 Their skulls are still developing!
-With the Rhinehart 50X, never do more than 5 seconds at a time, do both sided twice but never more.
+With the Rhinehart 50X, never do more than 5 seconds at a time, do both sided twice, we've even done it three times each side.
 Remember our Kitchi?
 Kitchi means 'brave' BTW.
 What better name for our little trooper after the vets cruel de-budding!
 The fact that he still loves humans so very much, says a lot about our white, black browed wonderful wether.

 De-budding will continue to be a hot topic on every goat list there is.
 For many it will continue to be a strongly discussed issue with emotions running high.
 If nothing else, take this from our good